 Potential threats to the survival of the population include the degradation or destruction of the habitat through livestock damage, invasive alien plants, and ATV use.

 British Columbia Bryophyte Recovery Team.
 2008.
 Recovery Strategy for the Rusty Cord-moss (Entosthodon rubiginosus) in British Columbia.
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning